 For our quota-carrying counterparts, their mission is clear: close deals.
 But for our Customer Success team, there’s far more gray area.
-If customer success managers don’t drive revenue, then how do we add value to a sales organization?
+If customer success managers (CSM) don’t drive revenue and improve KPIs, then how do we add value to a sales organization?
 More to the point: why do we even exist?

 When defining our team’s mission, I started with leadership expert Simon Sinek’s Golden Circle.
 It’s a simple but powerful tool for peeling back the layers on our everyday work – what we do and how – and narrowing in on the “why” behind it all.
 Just as companies need purpose, so do the individual teams that comprise them.

 The mission we came up with takes inspiration directly from our company mission – to make internet business personal.
 As a Customer Success team, we strive to ensure Intercom’s most important customers see faster growth through better relationships, specifically with their own customers.
+Better customer relationships and higher customer satisfaction translates into longer relationships and more opportunities to upsell throughout the customer lifecycle.
 When we’ve achieved that, then we can be confident we’ve done our job.

 But it isn’t enough to just write your mission down and hope others agree.
 In order for your team to be seen as mission critical, as invaluable to the larger organization, you need buy-in at every level.
 In our case, we needed to both get buy-in and shake our reputation as support on steroids.

 After we drafted our mission, I spoke with our sales leaders, sales reps, customers, and our partners across the company.
 By soliciting their feedback, we’ve been able to deepen their investment in our team and our purpose.
 As we now scale the team, we’re continuing to socialize our mission, seek input, and garner buy-in.

 - Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek